Retiring Embankments for Flood Control |Manohar Khushalani

 1 Response

-1. Avatar Yoginder Kumar Sharma says:
+1. Yoginder Kumar Sharma says:

 Retiring embankments are definitely better than the embankments constructed on the banks which cause River jacketed and interfere with the River regime.
 However sparing of land as required between River and the retiring embankments is an issue where people encroach every inch of land to construct buildings and farms.